-- (i) United Nations Convention Against Transnational Organised Crime (2001)245 (signed but not ratified) - UN Protocol to prevent, suppress and punish trafficking in persons, especially women and children, supplementing the United Nations Convention against Transnational Organised Crime (2001)246 (signed but not ratified) - (iii) UN Recommended Principles and Guidelines on Human Rights and Human Trafficking, (2002)247 - (iv) UN Protocol against the smuggling of migrants by land, sea and air, supplementing the United Nations Convention against Transnational Organized Crime (2001)248 - (d) Evidence
+- United Nations Convention Against Transnational Organised Crime (2001)248 (ratified in October 2013 with a reservation related to settlement of disputes by the International Court of Justice (ICJ)249 and a number of notifications); - (ii) UN Protocol to prevent, suppress and punish trafficking in persons, especially women and children, supplementing the United Nations Convention against Transnational Organised Crime (2001)250 (this protocol is a supplement to the convention above in (i) and was therefore also ratified in October 2013 with the same reservation related to settlement of international disputes by the ICJ);251 - (iii) UN Recommended Principles and Guidelines on Human Rights and Human Trafficking, (2002);252 and - (iv) UN Protocol against the smuggling of migrants by land, sea and air, supplementing the United Nations Convention against Transnational Organized Crime (2001).253 - (d) Evidence

-Thailand has entered into bilateral extradition treaties with at least fourteen countries, including the United States, the United Kingdom, China, Cambodia and Laos.
-To our knowledge there is no international framework applicable to Thailand regarding the exchange of evidence.
-Whilst it is a piece of domestic legislation, Thailand's Act on Mutual Assistance in Criminal Matters B.E.
-2535 (1992)249 addresses the transfer of evidence between Thailand and foreign states through diplomatic channels.
-Under the act, the Attorney General may order the Thai police commissioner to provide investigative assistance (e.g. taking statements, serving documents, search and seizure, locating persons) in response to a request by a foreign state and/or order the Thai chief public prosecutor to assist in obtaining for a foreign state witness testimonies and other evidence.
+To our knowledge there is no international framework binding on Thailand regarding the exchange of evidence or accused criminals.
+However, the domestic Extradition Act B.E.
+2551 (2008) provides some grounds for denying extradition and sets out procedures for surrender of accused criminals and in addition, Thailand has entered into bilateral extradition treaties with at least fourteen countries.254 The Mutual Assistance in Criminal Matters Act255 (mentioned above at part 1.2 of this Report) addresses the transfer of evidence between Thailand and foreign states through diplomatic channels.
+Under the Mutual Assistance in Criminal Matters Act, the Attorney General may order the Thai police commissioner to provide investigative assistance (e.g. taking statements, serving documents, search and seizure, locating persons) in response to a request by a foreign state and/or order the Thai